kdan-mobile-software-ltd/rpdoc/README.md

 4. You can write description for your Postman collection by creating markdown files (named `description.md`) and putting each of them in corresponding location under `rpdoc` folder.

+5. You can push your collection to Postman server manually through `rake rpdoc:push`.

 ## Notice

-If you try to mock the `File.open` method, generating collection data will fail because creating `request.json` use the `File.open` method.
+If you try to mock the `File.open` method, generating collection data will fail because creating `request.json` uses the `File.open` method.

 Solution: